gmickel/Claude-Code-Kickstarter/README.md

 ---

 Happy **plan-test-code-docs** looping!
-If you ship something cool with this workflow, tweet @you and brag. 🎉
+If you ship something cool with this workflow, share it with the community. 🎉